Have you ever had a Whole of Life policy with TSB Bank?

 - I was not informed by TSB Bank that my Life Cover premiums could fluctuate.

-- I was advised by TSB Bank that my Life Cover would pay the full amount on first death.
+- I was informed by TSB Bank that my Life Cover would pay the full amount on first death.

 - TSB Bank made me feel pressured into taking out the whole of life policy.